 Philipp has international professional experience and specializes in digital design methodology, programming and visualization.
 Until February 2018, he also held positions as research assistant and lecturer in the field of ‘Computational Design in Architecture’ at the Cologne University of Applied Science and the Politecnico di Milano.

-Against this background our projects benefit from our BIM expertise and process management in terms of quality, cost and reliable scheduling.
-Our many years of practical experience in dealing with digital design and planning methods, as well as our teaching and research activities on BIM, have provided us with comprehensive know-how for integral architecture planning.
-A network of specialists (planners, programmers, software providers, construction companies and product manufacturers) support us in our work on a needs-based and project-specific basis.
+Our many years of practical experience in dealing with digital design and planning methods, as well as our teaching and research activities have provided us with comprehensive know-how for integral design expertise.
+A network of specialists – planners, programmers, media designers, construction companies and product manufacturers – support us in our work on a needs-based and project-specific basis.